Mirage-Zero-Nine/Python-Script/README.md

   Scripts written for LaunchBar.

-  Running on Python 2.7 due to the default system setting.
+  Running on Python 2.7 based on default system Python version.

 - Pythonnista for iOS